Ace Combat 6: Fires of Liberation: Setting

 Ace Combat 6 is set in the series' fictional universe of Strangereal, where Earth has entirely different nations, geography, and history.
-The game's story follows a war between the fictional countries of Emmeria and Estovakia on the continent of Anea in 2015, north of the continent of Verusa.
-Years prior to the war, an asteroid impact event devastated Estovakia and left it economically and politically unstable, but Emmeria was left unscathed and continued to thrive.
-Following a civil war, a military dictatorship known as "The Generals" seized control of Estovakia and began a massive military buildup to invade Emmeria.
+The game's story follows a war between the fictional countries of Emmeria and Estovakia on the northern continent of Anea in 2015.
+16 years prior, a global asteroid impact event devastated Estovakia, but Emmeria was left unscathed and continued to thrive.
+A military junta known as "The Generals" soon seized control of Estovakia and began preparations to invade Emmeria.

-Players take on the role of Emmerian fighter pilot "Talisman", leader of the two-pilot squadron "Garuda Team".
-Talisman's wingman, Marcus Lampert, goes by the callsign "Shamrock" and fights alongside Talisman throughout the entire game.
+Players control Emmerian fighter pilot "Talisman".
+Alongside Talisman's wingman, Marcus Lampert, callsign "Shamrock", the pair make up the two-pilot squadron "Garuda Team".
 Other main characters seen in cutscenes include Lt.
-Col. Victor Voychek, an Estovakian ace pilot who is reassigned to an intelligence officer role in Emmeria after being shot down by Garuda Team; Melissa Herman, an Emmerian civilian who attempts to find her missing daughter Matilda; Ludmila Tolstaya, an Estovakian civilian who travels with Melissa, seeking to be reunited with her fiancé Toscha, an Estovakian fighter pilot; and "Serval", an Emmerian tank unit consisting of Emmerian soldiers Louis McKnight, Donnie Torch, and Kevin Hobsbawm, who sneak behind enemy lines to rob a bank in Emmeria's capital.
+Col. Victor Voychek, an Estovakian ace pilot-turned-intelligence officer; Melissa Herman, an Emmerian refugee searching for her missing daughter Matilda; Ludmila Tolstaya, an Estovakian civilian seeking to reunite with her fiancé Toscha, an Estovakian pilot; and "Serval", an Emmerian tank unit consisting of Louis McKnight, Donnie Torch, and Kevin Hobsbawm, who plan a bank heist behind enemy lines.